 - Other types of real estate

-This is by no means an exhaustive list.
-In fact, there are only a few personal belongings that the IRS is not allowed to seize.
-The only personal property that taxpayers are guaranteed to keep regardless of the situation is:
+There are only a few personal belongings that the IRS is not allowed to seize.
+The only personal property that taxpayers are guaranteed to keep regardless of the situation include:

 - Up to $6,250 worth of food, fuel, furniture, and personal effects